Nahid-mahmud555/Newsplause/README.md

 *Automated Real-Time News Intelligence Engine*

 > *"In a world overflowing with endless digital noise and feeds, your time is your most expensive currency.
-NewsPulse wasn’t build in a corporate boardroom to chase revenue—it was born from a simple desire to give people their precious time back."*
+NewsPulse wasn’t build in a corporate boardroom to chase revenue—it was born from a simple desire to give people their precious time back."*fgfgf

 🌐 **Live Web Application:** https://newsplause.vercel.app/